 Enhance the College Application

-According to the Undergraduate Admissions experts at Yale University, colleges want to see students demonstrate progressive rigor on their transcript.
+According to the Undergraduate Admissions experts at Yale University, colleges want to see students demonstrate progressive rigor on their transcript and college application.
 You may think that this means one thing: max out on Honors and AP courses.
-These are great courses that challenge students and prepare them for the rigors of college, however, amassing a disjointed set of highly rigorous courses won’t demonstrate focus, in fact could demonstrate the opposite, and can lead to burn out.
+These are great courses that challenge students and prepare them for the rigors of college, however, amassing a disjointed set of highly rigorous courses won’t demonstrate focus, in fact, could demonstrate the opposite, and can lead to burn out.
 Blindly taking all Honors and AP courses available is neither in a student’s best interest nor the only option.

 In an effort to continue to help students determine their own individualized success and go beyond Honors and AP courses, Fusion offers High School Diploma Endorsements.
 This supplemental program allows students to essentially “major” in high school by selecting a concentration area, or Fusion Endorsement.
 An Endorsement is defined as “a coherent sequence or series of courses” and Fusion offers six different options for students to choose from: